ncalc/ncalc/docs/articles/index.md

 For additional information on the technique we used to create this framework please read this article: http://www.codeproject.com/KB/recipes/sota_expression_evaluator.aspx.

 For documentation here is the table of content:
-* [Description]: overall concepts, usage and extensibility points.
+- [Description](description.md): overall concepts, usage and extensibility points.
-* [Operators]: available standard operators and structures.
+- [Operators](operators.md): available standard operators and structures.
-* [Values]: authorized values like types and functions.
+- [Values](values.md): authorized values like types and functions.
-* [Functions]:  list of already implemented functions.
+- [Functions](functions.md):  list of already implemented functions.
-* [Parameters]:  on how to use parameters expressions.
+- [Parameters](parameters.md):  on how to use parameters expressions.
+- [Dependency Injection](dependency_injection.md):  bring expressions to the next level with dependency injection.

 ## Functionalities
 **Simple Expressions**